-- A. The Saturday Market operates year round, closed the Saturday after Thanksgiving and Christmas.
+- A. The Saturday Market operates year-round, closed the Saturday after Thanksgiving and the two Saturdays in closest proximity to Christmas and New Year's Day.
 Days, hours and locations may be modified by Board of Directors. - B. No product may be sold to customers until opening time.
 However, vendors may purchase from each other prior to Market opening. - C. There shall be no vehicular traffic in or out of the Market area proper during Market hours.
 Escorted vendor and customer traffic will be allowed only with the Executive Director's permission.
-One hour will be allowed for finishing sales and clean up after closing time. - D. Saturday Market Notifications Members with or without annual spaces must notify the Executive Director by Thursday at noon of their attendance.

-- E. Late Arrival Members must be in their stalls no later than twenty minutes before opening bell.
+One hour will be allowed for finishing sales and clean up after closing time. - D. Saturday Market Notifications Members with or without annual spaces must notify the Executive Director by Thursday at noon of their attendance. - E. Late Arrival Members must be in their stalls no later than twenty minutes before opening bell.
 Vendors failing to communicate their late arrival to the Executive Director will be held accountable as follows: - 1.
 1st offense: Verbal warning; - 2.
 2nd offense: A \$25 fee will be imposed; - 3.
-The vendor will be denied the ability to set up that day; - 4.
-4th offense: The vendor must attend the next Board meeting, and discuss a mediation strategy.
+The vendor will be denied the ability to set up that day;

-Offenses are absolved at the beginning of each market season.
-Each of these offenses will be compounded upon the prior.

-F. Failure to Show - Vendors who have made arrangements to hold a stall(s) and who does not show up for the Market by opening bell at 8 a.m. will receive a strike.
+- 4. 4th offense: The vendor must attend the next Board meeting, and discuss a mediation strategy. - Offenses are absolved at the beginning of each market season.
+Each of these offenses will be compounded upon the prior. - F. Failure to Show Vendors who have made arrangements to hold a stall(s) and who does not show up for the Market by opening bell at 8 a.m. will receive a strike.